kracauer/kracauer.github.io/_posts/2019-05-21-Structuring-Data.md

                     'header': header,
                     'text': text
                 }
-                # appending the dict to a list
+                # appends dictionary to dictionary list
                 list.append(dict)

-## Writing the whole thing
-# column header names for the csv/tsv
+# creates list of dictionary keys
 csv_columns =  ['id', 'date', 'type', 'header', 'text']

-# writing tsv with the csv library
+# creates and opens tsv file
-with open('dipatch.tsv', 'w', encoding="utf8") as f:
+with open('dispatch.tsv', 'w', encoding = "utf8") as f:
+    # gets writer object from csv library
-    writer = csv.DictWriter(f, delimiter ='\t',fieldnames=csv_columns)
+    writer = csv.DictWriter(f, delimiter ='\t',fieldnames = csv_columns)
+    # writes header into file
     writer.writeheader()
+    # writes data into file by each line
     for data in list:
         writer.writerow(data)

-# writing csv with the csv library
+# creates and opens csv file
-with open('dipatch.csv', 'w', encoding="utf8") as f:
+with open('dispatch.csv', 'w', encoding = "utf8") as f:
+    # gets writer object from csv library
-    writer = csv.DictWriter(f,fieldnames=csv_columns)
+    writer = csv.DictWriter(f,fieldnames = csv_columns)
+    # writes header into file
     writer.writeheader()
+    # writes data into file by each line
     for data in list:
         writer.writerow(data)

-# writing json with the jason library
+# and here's how all of it looks with json
-with open("dispatch.json", "w", encoding="utf8") as f:
+with open("dispatch.json", "w", encoding = "utf8") as f:
     json.dump(list, f)

 ```